 Each region is feeling climate change differently, which is why Rodale Institute is starting Regional Resource Centers in three agricultural hubs of the United States: Iowa, Georgia, and California.
 We will conduct research on resilient agriculture in these distinct regions, bringing our world-renowned expertise to new audiences as we face a growing climate crisis.

 However, farmers shouldn’t shoulder the burden of changing our food systems alone.
 Consumers have a responsibility to protect the planet as well.
 Every purchase matters when it comes to the climate crisis.

-The Regenerative Organic Certification, launched by Rodale Institute with brands like Patagonia and Dr. Bronner’s, helps consumers make informed choices about the food and products they buy.
-Coming to store shelves soon, the Regenerative Organic Certification will ensure that the products that bear its label were created with an emphasis on soil health, animal welfare, and social fairness.
+Regenerative Organic Certified™ (ROC), launched by Rodale Institute with brands like Patagonia and Dr. Bronner’s, helps consumers make informed choices about the food and products they buy.
+Coming to store shelves soon, the ROC will ensure that the products that bear its label were created with an emphasis on soil health, animal welfare, and social fairness.

 Voting with your dollars is the only way that we can change our food system and save our planet.

 We don’t have time to waste.
 Our planet is changing, but we believe we can make a difference—because the future is organic.